shirtable/python-novice/06-control_statements_functions.md

 Functions
 ---------
-We could write conditions for any of the years in which babies were born using `if` statements, but this approach quickly gets tedious.
+We could write conditions for any of the years in which babies were born using `if` statements, but this approach quickly gets tedious -- what if we had baby name data for all years between 1900 and 2013?
 By writing a function, we can abstract this functionality to simply ask for the year and get the corresponding entries.

 ```python
 def filter_year(baby_data, year):